d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 the dependency assumption means that the conditional distribution does not change: $p(y \mid \mathbf{x}) = q(y \mid \mathbf{x})$.
-If the source distribution $q(\mathbf{x})$ is "wrong", we can correct for that by using the following simple identity in true risk:
+If the source distribution $q(\mathbf{x})$ is "wrong", we can correct for that by using the following simple identity in the risk:

 $$
 \begin{aligned}